itinero/routing-api/README.md

 OsmSharp.Service.Routing
 ========================

 A routing webservice API built around OsmSharp.
-Serves routing requests over HTTP.
+Accepts and handles routing requests over HTTP.

 Use as a standalone service
 ---------------------------